gtech-mulearn/IEEE-LAUNCHPAD/profiles/arjunms@mulearn.md

 - Provide access to funding through grants, loans, and venture capital funds.

 - Create a supportive culture for startups and entrepreneurs by promoting a risk-taking culture and celebrating success stories.

+- Strengthen industry-academia collaboration to ensure curriculum relevance and bridge the gap between academic learning and industry requirements.

+- Improve infrastructure and internet connectivity in tier-2 and tier-3 cities to support distributed tech development.

 ---